foundeo/cfdocs/README.md

 1. Browse the [data/en/](https://github.com/foundeo/cfdocs/tree/master/data/en) folder of this repository on GitHub and find the tag or function you want to edit.
 2. Click the edit button (pencil)
+3. Commit
-3. Commit / Send a pull request.
+4. Send a pull request to merge your change with this repository.

 #### The better way to edit the docs